dasmoth/dalliance/README.md

 Dalliance is under active development and we welcome your suggestions.
 Right now, probably the best place for bug reports or feature requests is the [Github issue tracker](http://github.com/dasmoth/dalliance).

+There is also a [mailing list](https://groups.google.com/forum/#!forum/biodalliance-dev) where the project can be discussed.